-MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: No pre-existing disorders are known to be aggravated.
-Persons who may have hypersensitivity reactions the product, or other disorders described in Section 11 (Toxicological Information) may experience aggravation upon exposure.
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Pre-existing skin conditions, including skin conditions, hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, hyperglycemia, and glucosuria may be aggravated.
+Workplace exposure may also aggravate these conditions.
+Persons who may have hypersensitivity reactions to this material, or other disorders described in Section 11 (Toxicological Information) may experience aggravation upon exposure.

 INDICATION OF IMMEDIATE MEDICAL ATTENTION AND SPECIAL TREATMENT IF NEEDED: Treat symptoms and eliminate exposure.
 Persons developing hypersensitivity reactions should receive medical attention.
-No specific antidote is known.
+No specific antidote is available for this product.
 Treatment should be symptomatic and supportive.